AustraliaIsMyCity/spinners_ts/README.md

 <p><strong>C50</strong><br>
 There should also be some kind of progressions, that allows the players to maintain some progress from previous attempts.
 This progress is linked to the players profile and is saved through all games.<br>
 <strong>C51</strong><br>
 <em>Difficulty levels</em> can be unlocked, if the player reaches a certain wave count in single player or coop mode.
 At the start of the game a difficulty level can be selected.
+The selection is based on a majority vote.
+Players still unlock the next (their own next not unlocked) difficulty grade.
 Higher difficulties increase the enemies strength and can activate hidden abilities, etc.<br>
 <strong>C52</strong><br>
 <em>Player levels</em> can be obtained though playing any gamemode.
 Each game finsished rewards the player with some experience based on performance and difficulty settings.
-Levels are required to unlock a wider variety of weapons that are locked for new players (more complex, not neccessarily more powerful).
+Levels are required to unlock a wider variety of weapons or even elements (chaos, order) that are locked for new players (more complex, not neccessarily more powerful).
 Other cosmetic rewards may also be given.<br>
 <strong>C53</strong><br>
 Different heroes are available, that often a slightly different playstyle through changes in active abilities.
 May be unlocked through progress (time investment) or money.<br>
+<strong>C54</strong><br>
+Achievements and quests can be completed to help the players increasing their player levels.
+Achievements stay the same and have several stages (e.g. kill 100 units, 10000, 1000000) while quests may change daily/weekly.<br>
 <strong>F5</strong><br>
 A player can also obtain a <strong>Rank</strong> while playing versus games.
 It may rise on good permormances and get lowered with poor placings.
 Ranks are also visible to the leaderboards.</p>
 <h2 id="monetization">Monetization</h2>